PhiliastidesLab/LabBook/README.md

 How to allow OneDrive as a disk on your office computer.
 Download OneDrive and install.
 Sometimes (after an update) the icon will be in the start menu but the app won't open.
 This may solve it: https://www.winhelponline.com/blog/onedrive-launch-nothing-happens-disablefilesyncngsc/

+How to connect to the grid, choose a node, and use matlab - [here](https://github.com/PhiliastidesLab/LabBook-wiki-/blob/main/gird_connect.png).